andresgongora/synth-shell/README.md

 - **System status report**:
   - Automatically printed in new terminal sessions (local, SSH, ...).
   - Monitor your servers, RaspberryPis, and workstations.
+All system info you need at a glance (e.g. external IP address, CPU temperature, etc.).
   - Detect broken services or CPU hogs.
-  - All system info you might need at a glance.
   - Print your own ASCII logo every time you log in.

 - **Fancy bash prompt**: